simpleinjector/Documentation/source/advanced.rst

     **Note**: After including the **SimpleInjector.dll** in your project, you will have to add the **SimpleInjector.Extensions** namespace to your code to be able to use the majority of features that are presented in this wiki page.

-This page discusses the following subjects:
+This chapter discusses the following subjects:

 * :ref:`Generics <Generics>`
 * :ref:`Batch registration / Automatic registration <Batch-Registration>`